V. S. Naipaul: 1943–1954: Education: Port of Spain and Oxford

 Earlier in 1952, at a college play, Naipaul had met Patricia Ann Hale, a history student.
 Hale and Naipaul formed a close friendship, which eventually developed into a sexual relationship.
 With Hale's support, Naipaul began to recover and gradually to write.
 In turn, she became a partner in planning his career.
 When they told their families about their relationship, the response was unenthusiastic; from her family it was hostile.
 In June 1953, both Naipaul and Hale graduated, both receiving, in his words, "a damn, bloody, ... second."
 J. R. R. Tolkien, professor of Anglo-Saxon at Oxford, however, judged Naipaul's Anglo-Saxon paper to have been the best in the university.

 In Trinidad, Naipaul's father had had a coronary thrombosis in early 1953, and lost his job at the Guardian in the summer.
 In October 1953, Seepersad Naipaul died.
 By Hindu tenets, it fell to Naipaul to light the funeral pyre—it was the mandatory ritual of the eldest son.
 But since there was not the time nor the money for Naipaul to return, his eight-year-old brother, Shiva Naipaul, performed the final rites of cremation.
 "The event marked him," Naipaul wrote about his brother.
 "That death and cremation were his private wound."

 Through the summer and autumn of 1953, Naipaul was financially depleted.
 His prospects for employment in frugal post-war Britain were unpromising, his applications to jobs overseas repeatedly rejected, and his attempts at writing as yet haphazard.
 Working off and on at odd jobs, borrowing money from Pat or his family in Trinidad, Naipaul reluctantly enrolled for a B. Litt. post-graduate degree at Oxford in English Literature.
 In December 1953, he failed his first B.Litt. exam.
 Although he passed the second written examination, his viva voce, in February 1954, with F. P. Wilson, an Elizabethan scholar and Merton Professor of English Literature at Oxford, did not go well.
 He was failed overall for the B.Litt. degree.
+(Note: According to Naipaul's authorised biographer Patrick French, Wilson was "a retired professor ... who was renowned for being taciturn and socially awkward." and that Naipaul blamed Wilson for failing him—in Naipaul's words—"deliberately and out of racial feeling."
+However, according to Wilson's ODNB biographers, Wilson retired later, in 1957, and was, "a master of social graces and a witty conversationalist.")
 With that also ended all hopes of being supported for academic studies at Oxford.
 Naipaul would later say that he 'hated Oxford'.